-We now operate nationally across five offices located in Harlow (HQ), Milton Keynes, Wellington, Pontyclun (Sth Wales) and Rhyl (Nth Wales) delivering asbestos solutions to a broad range of market sectors procured through competitive tender, sole source arrangements or long term frameworks.
+We now operate nationally across five offices located in Harlow (HQ), Milton Keynes, Wellington, Pontyclun (Sth Wales) and St. Helens delivering asbestos solutions to a broad range of market sectors procured through competitive tender, sole source arrangements or long term frameworks.

 Woods is a highly customer focused organisation that is proud of the consistently high levels of customer satisfaction achieved.

 This is due to the professional and highly trained personnel employed who interact with our clients on a daily basis.

 We believe our greatest asset is our people and are committed to investing in and developing our workforce.